-Our research suggests that, in a way, the mere presence of our smartphones is like the sound of our names — they are constantly calling to us, exerting a gravitational pull on our attention.
+In a way, the mere presence of our smartphones is like the sound of our names—they are constantly calling to us, exerting a gravitational pull on our attention.
 If you have ever felt a “phantom buzz” you inherently know this.
 Attempts to block or resist this pull takes a toll by impairing our cognitive abilities.
 In a poignant twist, then, this means that when we are successful at resisting the urge to attend to our smartphones, we may actually be undermining our own cognitive performance.

 In other words, even if you resolve to leave your smartphone in your pocket and not check it, the willpower needed to resist the urge to check your phone also begins to drain you.
-And if you’ve left notifications on, the pull to respond to the notification buzz (and see what the incoming message is) is nearly impossible.
+And if you’ve left notifications on, responding to the buzz (and seeing what the incoming message is) is nearly impossible.

-At the very least, by putting your phone into “Do not disturb” mode and leaving it in your bag (out of sight), you greatly increase your chances of being able to focus.
+At the very least, I found that by putting my phone into “Do not disturb” mode and leaving it in my bag (out of sight), I greatly increased my chances of being able to focus.

-I’m early in my journey away from smartphones, news, and the firehose of information.
-I still have a smartphone, though I’m planning to ditch it soon.
-(I keep it in a bag, like a ghost locked in a trap.)
-The more I read about the attention economy, the more I see my smartphone as a cancer, something just waiting to metastasize.
-I long to get rid of it.
-I actually ordered a basic phone on eBay.
+I was still early on my journey away from smartphones, news, and the firehose of information.
+I still had a smartphone, but I longed to ditch it.
+(I kept it in a bag, like a ghost locked in a trap.)
+The more I read about the attention economy, the more I saw my smartphone as a cancer, something just waiting to metastasize.
+I longed to get rid of it.
+One day, I finally decided to order a basic phone on eBay.

-Some other challenges I’m still figuring out, like how to navigate a city without Google Maps.
-I bought a handful of paper maps and found myself looking at the area, trying to grok the logic of the streets and analyzing the area’s layout seemingly for the first time.
-All those little micro-navigation directions from Google Maps allowed me to avoid understanding the logic of streets (which run east-west) versus avenues (which run north-south), and other landmarks.
-I’m trying to reclaim my sense of spatial awareness, my sense of location about where I am without my smartphone.
+As I waited for it to arrive, I started preparing.
+How would I navigate a city without Google Maps?
+I bought a handful of paper maps and tried to grok the logic of the streets, absorbing the layout of the area seemingly for the first time.
+All those micro-navigation directions from Google Maps had allowed me to avoid understanding the logic of streets (which run east-west) versus avenues (which run north-south), and other landmarks.
+As I studied the map, I tried to reclaim my sense of spatial awareness, my sense of location about where I was without my smartphone.

-I’m also now navigating other challenges, like how to deal with the cognitive dissonance of working for big tech.
+I anticipated navigating other challenges, like how to deal with the cognitive dissonance of working for big tech.
 Could someone who worked for big tech use a flip phone?
 Yet I liked the idea, argued by Hari, Williams, and Newport, that we need to be aware of technology’s designs and ensure that tech is working for us rather than against us.
-Surely, I don’t want to throw the baby out with the bathwater when it comes to technical innovations, but I grew increasingly skeptical that my smartphone was working for me.
+I didn’t want to throw the baby out with the bathwater when it comes to technical innovations, but I grew increasingly skeptical that my smartphone was working for me.

-I’m still in the awakening phase, and still waiting for my basic phone to arrive, I was excited about the initial results.
-Honestly, I’m most excited by the possibility of reclaiming myself.
-As Newport and others have said, it’s not about sacrificing your smartphone, as if you’re giving up some big element in your life.
+Though still in the awakening phase, and still waiting for my basic phone to arrive, I was excited about the initial results.
+Specifically, I was most excited about the possibility of reclaiming myself.
+As Newport and others have said, it’s not about sacrificing your smartphone, as if you’re giving up some significant element in your life.
 It’s about what you’re getting.
-I’m starting to see glimpses of my old self return.
-I’m starting to think at stop lights again!
-In the elevator, I’m not reaching for something to distract me.
-I am beginning to recapture my focus and self, and it’s invigorating.
+I started to see glimpses of my old self return.
+I started to think at stoplights again!
+In the elevator, I stopped reaching for something to distract me.
+I began to think again for myself.
+I started finishing books.

 6/25/2022 note: This post was discussed on Hackernews.
 See the conversation thread there for lively comments.